KMarshallX/VesselBoost/paper/paper.md

 ## Qualitative evaluation

-To qualitatively evaluate our software, we used 3D MRA image slabs with a diverse range of image resolution (from 400 $\mu$m to 150 $\mu$m [@mattern_prospective_2018; @Chatterjee_Mattern_Dubost_Schreiber_Nürnberger_Speck_2023; @bollmann_imaging_2022]). \autoref{fig:2}a shows the maximum intensity projections (MIP) of the original input images, and \autoref{fig:2}b shows the predicted segmentation using *predict* (note that here we use the model trained on manually corrected labels from the SMILE-UHURA challenge).
+To qualitatively evaluate our software, we used 3D MRA image slabs with a diverse range of image resolutions (from 400 $\mu$m to 150 $\mu$m [@mattern_prospective_2018; @Chatterjee_Mattern_Dubost_Schreiber_Nürnberger_Speck_2023; @bollmann_imaging_2022]). \autoref{fig:2}a shows the maximum intensity projections (MIP) of the original input images, and \autoref{fig:2}b shows the predicted segmentation using *predict* (note that here we use the model trained on manually corrected labels from the SMILE-UHURA challenge).
 We found that even though our models were trained on lower resolution data, i.e., using 3D multi-slab time-of-flight MRA with an isotropic resolution of 300 $\mu$m, it can be generalized to MRA images with varying resolutions.

 ![Qualitative evaluation of *Module 1* (*predict*) from **VesselBoost**. (a) Maximum intensity projection of input images with a diverse range of image resolutions. (b) Predicted segmentations. \label{fig:2}](figure2.png)